 A selection of helpful support resources can be accessed on this page.
 The materials below provide information that has been collated from across government and non-government organisations.
 Adults are encouraged to guide children and young people through the selection below.
 These resources are also helpful for those with children and young people in their lives.

 Official information about Coronavirus (COVID-19) from the NSW Government.
-Find out about novel coronavirus, health advice and stay up to date on the current situation.
+Find out about novel coronavirus and access health advice.

 Learn from home.
 Advice and resources for parents and carers to support student success when learning remotely.